To schedule a rental inspection, please phone 563-244-3360, ext. 2 or email Ginger Feller.

 Any person claiming to be aggrieved by a notice issued as a result of an inspection may file a written appeal to the Board of Housing Standards and Appeals.

 The following is a list of basic requirements for all rental housing units.
 It is recommended that you review this list and conduct your own inspection prior to the housing inspector's visit.
 This list contains common violations.
 It is not intended to be a comprehensive list of all possible violations.
-See the Inspection Checklist.
+See the Inspection Checklist (PDF).

 Are structures containing three or more units provided with approved type 2A serviceable fire extinguishers in common corridors on each floor level and the basement?
 Are the extinguishers no more than 75' apart on the same floor?
 Have they been checked and tagged by a fire equipment service company within the last 12 months?